danielpmadden/ReconScript/README.md

 # ReconScript

-ReconScript is a read-only reconnaissance toolkit maintained by Daniel Madden.
+ReconScript is a read-only reconnaissance toolkit.
 It collects metadata from approved targets, consolidates the findings into human-readable reports, and keeps each action auditable for regulated environments.
 The project ships with both a Flask web interface and a command-line client so assessments can run in whichever workflow is most convenient.

 ## Key Features
 - **Safety-first design:** All gathering routines are scoped to passive network inspection so the tool can be reviewed and approved for tightly controlled engagements.